BetMGM Sportsbook Kentucky Bonus Code: ROTOBONUS - $100 Bonus Bets

 Then, on Launch Day, September 28, you can use your bonus bets and/or make an initial deposit using PayPal or any major credit cards.
 Only the fun part is left!
 Begin making wagers on NFL odds, joining other sportsbook bettors across the nation.

-Monday Night Football NFL Preview Steelers vs Browns, BetMGM Kentucky Betting Odds & Sportsbook
+Thursday Night Football Week 3 NFL Preview, BetMGM Kentucky Betting Odds & Sportsbook Bonus

 Pre-Registration Offer: BetMGM Sportsbook Kentucky Promo Code: ROTOBONUS - Enjoy $100 in NFL Bets